PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 * Replaces the original [scipy-notebook](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) with [r-notebook](https://github.com/jupyter/docker-stacks/tree/master/r-notebook) as the base and then adds Python kernel and libraries based on jupyter/scipy-notebook from [Docker stacks](https://github.com/jupyter/docker-stacks).
 Additional
 * Creates a "shared" folder using a Docker data volume that users can use to share notebooks.
 (See Makefile)
 * Adds self signed certificate bash script, "create-certs.sh".
-* Set up script to launch additional python libraries (Python 2 and 3) in /srv/modules folder: launch-python-modules.sh
+* Set up script to launch additional python libraries (Python 2 and 3) in /srv/modules folder: load-python-modules.sh

 ![JupyterHub single host Docker deployment](internal/jupyterhub-docker.png)